seelabs/defcon/README.md

 customized with json config file.
 However, most users will use the existing `user` package.

+Defon requires that the `jq` package to parse json file.
+On ubuntu run `sudo apt install jq` to install it.

 ## Defining Containers with json config files

 The `defcon` script is used to create and run containers.
 The easiest way (tho